This detailed, comprehensive guide on black throat monitor care will teach you about their enclosure, health, diet, behavior, and more!

 The Black Throated monitor is considered a morph or variant of the White Throated monitor.
 They also look similar to rock monitors.

 Housing for black throat monitor care have some specific requirements in order to mimic their natural habitat.

 When it comes to housing, you will need to scale up.
 With adult lengths of 6 or 7 feet, you will need to ensure that your monitor has plenty of space.
 For juveniles, a terrarium of at least 20 gallons is necessary, while adults will require a custom-built enclosure a minimum of 6 feet in length and 4ft in width.
 Plan a little larger in case your monitor grows on the longer side.

-You will need a UV bulb to mimic natural sunlight and provide vitamin D. You will need to keep to a regular on/off cycle similar to day and night schedules.
-A basking bulb will also be required for the warmer area.
+- You will need a UV bulb to mimic natural sunlight and provide vitamin D.

 The best substrate needs to be one that holds the humidity well but does not have an adverse effect on health.
 The best options are soil or a soil/sand mix.
 The substrate needs to be deep enough to allow burrowing.

 Due to their enthusiasm for digging, any decorations you plan to include need to be heavy enough that they cannot be moved or you need to fix them down in some way.
 A sturdy wooden post or climbable ledges are good to include as monitors are very agile climbers.